Advice for adults and children on sunscreen and sun safety in the UK and abroad.

 If sunscreen is applied too thinly, the amount of protection it gives is reduced.

 If you're worried you might not be applying enough SPF30, you could use a sunscreen with a higher SPF.

 If you plan to be out in the sun long enough to risk burning, sunscreen needs to be applied twice:

 Sunscreen should be applied to all exposed skin, including the face, neck and ears, and head if you have thinning or no hair, but a wide-brimmed hat is better.

 Sunscreen needs to be reapplied liberally and frequently, and according to the manufacturer's instructions.

-This includes applying it straight after you've been in water – even if it is "water-resistant" – and after towel drying, sweating or when it may have rubbed off.
+This includes applying it straight after you have been in water, even if it's "water resistant", and after towel drying, sweating or when it may have rubbed off.

 Swimming and sunscreen

 Water washes sunscreen off, and the cooling effect of the water can make you think you're not getting burned.
 Water also reflects ultraviolet (UV) rays, increasing your exposure.